 This program provides assistance to Cheshire residents who are in an emergency situation.
 Funds for this program are provided by generous donations from individuals, religious groups, and civic organizations.

 This program offers a state subsidy to renters over the age of 65 or who are receiving Social Security Disability that meet guidelines based on their income and rent/utility expenses.
 Checks are sent by the Connecticut Office of Policy and Management to these households to offset any increase in rent due to changes in property taxes that landlords pass on to the renters.

-This program provides food vouchers of $40 to certain local grocery stores to eligible resident households in need of perishable food items.
+This program provides food vouchers of $40 and $60 to certain local grocery stores to eligible resident households in need of perishable food items.
 Households can also be referred to the Cheshire Community Food Pantry.
-Funding for the Food Voucher program comes from the Cheshire Food Drive.
+Funding for the Food Voucher program comes from the Cheshire Food Drive, Inc.

 This cross-department program provides a reduction in the fees charged for income eligible families with children so that they can participate in the recreational and cultural programs offered throughout the year.
 Screening of household income determines the eligibility for this program.
 Fee reduction is granted by the Park and Recreation Department based on this certification.

-The Cheshire Social Services annual "Adopt-A-Family" program is starting for the 2012 holiday season.
+The Cheshire Social Services offers an annual "Adopt-A-Family" program for the holiday season.
 This program is available to any Cheshire resident having financial difficulties.
-To receive food for Thanksgiving and/or food and gifts for children (16 and under) for Christmas applications must be completed by November 13, 2012.
+Applications will be taken by the Town of Cheshire Social Worker.